ilya-ramanenia/flickr-finder/README.md

 `API_KEY=<Your Flickr API key>`

-*3. Run tests too see if API loaded and network requests works properly
+*3. Run tests to see if API loaded and network requests works properly